SEVEN GUITARS, August Wilson, DIrected by Cameron Knight

 THE PACKAGE PLUS option allows you to upgrade your subscription by adding one or two of our more intimate performances:

-- THE NINA VARIATIONS at the Helen Wayne Rauh Studio Theater
+- Bliss at the Helen Wayne Rauh Studio Theater

 Tuesday Night Benefit Subscription Series